katamatata/katamatata.github.io/README.md

 * User can view a list of random recipes from the API
 * User can type in his ingredients (multiple ingredients separated by comma) and get a list of recipe recommendations based on those ingredients
-* User can click on a recipe to see the details: ingredients, serving size, cooking time, and step-by-step cooking instructions
+* User can view recipe details: ingredients, serving size, cooking time, and step-by-step cooking instructions
-* User can save recipes to favorites
+* User can save recipes to a favorites list
-* User can see the list of his favorite recipes
+* User can view the list of his favorite recipes (LocalStorage keeps the data when the page re-loads)

-**Known issue:** deleting a recipe from favorites is not yet functional
+**Known issue:** deleting a recipe from the favorites list is not yet functional

 ## Technologies
 * HTML